 - All matters not dealt with in these rules shall be referred to the Association, whose decisions on such matters shall be final and binding upon all concerned.
 Complaints or protests will not be considered unless made in writing to the Festival Office.
 Under no circumstances are such protests to be made to the Adjudicator.

 - All competitions, unless otherwise stated, shall be open to amateurs only.
 “Amateur” means any person who up to the date of closing of entries for the forthcoming Festival has not been in receipt of remuneration forming the major portion of livelihood from the profession or practice of music.
 A competitor who qualifies as a professional for the purpose of a particular class is not precluded from qualifying as an amateur in other classes.
-Please note that musicians who are members of Actra, Equity or the Musician’s Union are considered to be professional.
+Please note that musicians who are full members of Actra, Equity or the Musician’s Union are considered to be professional.

-- In all classes in which an age limit is prescribed, competitors must be no older than the prescribed age on the last day of the forthcoming Festival.
+- In all classes in which an age limit is prescribed, competitors must be no older than the prescribed age as of January 1, 2022.
 Exact date and year of birth must be entered in the space provided on the entry form.
 Classes marked “Open” are open to all aged competitors, within the guidelines noted for the section or the class.
 Competitors under eighteen years of age on the last day of the forthcoming Festival are not eligible for competition in classes for Senior Vocal Solos.
 Competitors may enter only once in each class.
-Competitors who have taken an RCM or Conservatory Canada Exam in the preceding year are not eligible to enter that grade level in the current festival year. (i.e. if you took grade 4 piano exam in 2016 you may not enter grade 4 in 2017 festival).
-If a competitor received a first place award in a graded class in the 2016 festival, they cannot enter the same graded class in the 2017 festival.
-(This does not apply to SR or INT classes.)
+Competitors who have taken an RCM or Conservatory Canada Exam in the preceding year are not eligible to enter that grade level in the current festival year. (i.e. if you took grade 4 piano exam in 2021 you may not enter grade 4 in the 2022 festival).
+If a competitor received a first place award in a graded class in the 2021 festival, they cannot enter the same graded class in the 2022 festival.
+(This does not apply to Open, Advanced, Musical Theatre or Speech Arts classes.)